Answers to Frequently Asked Questions for the Predoctoral Basic Biomedical, LEAD MSTP and MSTP T32s

 The recipient institution must ensure that trainees have received the proper training/education in human subjects and vertebrate animals and to ensure they are properly supervised when working with human subjects or live vertebrate animals.

-No, generally T32s do not have Human Subjects unless the training program itself requires the trainees to take a workshop or course that will involve human subjects.
-And MSTPs generally do not have Vertebrate Animals unless the training program itself requires the trainees to take a workshop or course that will involve vertebrate animals.
+Generally, no. T32s do not have Human Subjects or Vertebrate Animals unless the training program itself requires the trainees to take a workshop or course that will involve human subjects or vertebrate animals.

 No. Training grants prepare individuals for careers in the biomedical research workforce by developing and implementing evidence-informed educational practices including didactic, research, mentoring, and career development elements.
 While funded programs are expected to conduct ongoing program evaluations and assessments to monitor the effectiveness of the training and mentoring activities, training grants funds are not intended to support Human Subjects Research (see additional information on Human Subjects Research from NIH and HHS).